BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Publishing-Sharing-AGOL.md

 <a href="url"><img src="http://gis.mtc.ca.gov/mtcimages/mtcgisLogo.png" align="top" height="64" width="64" ></a>

-# Publishing and Sharing Content to ArcGIS Online
+# Publishing and Sharing Content to ArcGIS Online for All Users

 ## Table of contents
 - [Best Practices for All Users](#-best-practices-for-all-users)